VentGrey/debian-mate-themes/README.md

 # Prelude

-I shall not receive any credit for this because work isn't mine, I just grabbed the Ubuntu MATE themes & rebranded them to fit Debian 9 Stretch for personal use.
+I shall not receive any credit for this because work isn't mine, I just grabbed the Ubuntu MATE themes & rebranded them to fit Debian 11 Buster for personal use.

-Since Debian 9 does not have the Ubuntu Humanity Icons, I decided to package these icons with most of it's dependencies included & I'll also try to include wallpapers & other UM stuff rebranded for Debian (As long as the license permits it)
+Since Debian 11 does not have the Ubuntu Humanity Icons, I decided to package these icons with most of it's dependencies included & I'll also try to include wallpapers & other UM stuff rebranded for Debian (As long as the license permits it)